On the existence of a balanced vertex in geodesic nets with three boundary vertices: Existence of a balanced vertex in geodesic nets with three boundary vertices

 Thus, we have $m(\angle AY_0B) > 2\pi/3$.
 Similarly to the case $Y_1 \neq B$, by the Intermediate Value Theorem, since $m(\angle AY_0B) >\dfrac{2\pi}{3}$ and $m(\angle(AY_2B)) < \dfrac{2\pi}{3}$, then there exists $Y^\ast$ between $Y_0$ and $Y_2$ on $\mathcal{S}$ such that $m(\angle AY^\ast B) = \dfrac{2\pi}{3}$.
 Thus, we also have $Y^\ast$ is a balanced point. \end{itemize} Therefore, from both cases, we have proved the existence of a balanced point $Y^\ast$.

 \end{proof}

-\begin{Remark} In the theorem, the continuity of the points $Y_X$ as a function of $X \in \gamma_{B,C}$ is crucial.
+\begin{Remark} In this proposition, the continuity of the points $Y_X$ as a function of $X \in \gamma_{B,C}$ is crucial.
 This condition will change for different surfaces as the curvature changes. \end{Remark} To investigate this condition for the continuity of $Y_X$, we put forward an intermediate proposition.

 \begin{Proposition} Given any $X$ on $\gamma_{B,C}$ and $Y$ moving on $\gamma_{A,X}$ from $A$ to $X$.
 If the measure $m(\angle BYC)$ is strictly increasing on a neighborhood near $Y_X$ for every $X$ as a function of $d(A,Y_0)$, then the point $Y_X$ is a continuous function of $X \in \gamma_{B,C}$. \end{Proposition}